 C. Use only a carbon filter or other natural filter.
-Do not use a multi-stage filter to remove fluoride, lead, etc. These damage the water in some subtle way, in my experience.
+Do not use a multi-stage filter to remove fluoride, lead, etc. These usually damage the water in some subtle way, in our experience.

-D. If your tap water contains toxic metals or toxic chemicals, you can do one of two things to it easily.
-1) let it sit for a day to let the minerals settle to the bottom.
+D. If your tap water contains toxic metals or toxic chemicals, the following may help: 1) let it sit for a day to let the minerals settle to the bottom.
 Then pour off and drink the water without the minerals.
 OR 2) boil the water.
 Then let it sit for a day, and then pour off and drink the water after the minerals have settled on the bottom of the pot.

 4. To be well-hydrated, stay away from all substances that tend to dehydrate the body.
 These are 1) caffeine in any form, 2) sugars and sweets of all types, and 3) alcohol in any form and amount.